 2) For many of your customers that have not paid you yet, there is a significant probability that they are paying their vendors and contractors in 30, or even 60 days.
-They are well aware that cash flow issues their vendors and contractors have are at least in some part a result of their not paying when the work is completed!
+Cash flow problems you have are because your customers are not paying for 30 to 60 days after you have finished the job.
 So they know it is not your business that is the problem, it is the fact they are waiting to pay you!
 As a result, they are comfortable that their vendors and contractors will use accounts receivable financing.

-3) Even with the above, a business owner can simply have their accountant contact the Accounts Payable department of the companies they invoice.
-The accountant will present the call as they have advised their client to pursue accounts receivables financing.
-If needed, the accountant can indicate that for cash flow reasons, they are advising their client to do so?
+3) Your accountant contacts the accounts payable department of the companies they invoice.
+They present the call as they have advised their client to pursue accounts receivables financing.
+The accountant tell the payables department for cash flow reasons, they are advising you to factor.

 Question: Is it hard to qualify?